This Dolce & Gabbana fur is everything.

 As I watched Mexico play it’s third match against Croatia I confirmed my love for that country.
 Sure the Croatian coach was super dreamy but I mean, El Piojo Herrera has my heart:

 He’s basically breaking Google.
-And to think that he’s the worst paid coach in the World Cup, he deserves a raise - and a nutritionist.
+And to think that he’s the worst paid coach in the World Cup, he deserves a raise -

 There are no soccer fans like Mexican fans.
 Whether they started saving since the last World Cup ended or if they put everything they had including their dog as collateral, they somehow managed to gather at least $35,000 dollars to be there, and they sure know how to enjoy themselves and make it be worth it.